What Is the Process to Buy a Registered Trademark in India?

 • Declaration of assignment and effective date

 The law requires the parties to write the assignment deed on stamp paper.
-You should also notarize it to make it legally binding.
+In order for it to be a legally enforced contract, you need to have it notarised.

 Step 6: File TM-P Form with the Trademark Registry